 There are many advantages to using Parylene compared to liquid conformal coating materials.
 Some of these benefits include:

-Excellent Surface Protection – Parylene displays unmatched thermal, chemical, moisture and environmental barrier properties and is suitable for ruggedized use despite micron levels thicknesses.
+Parylene displays unmatched thermal, chemical, moisture, and environmental barrier properties and is suitable for ruggedized use despite micron levels thicknesses.

-Truly Conformal - The gaseous nature of the deposition process allows Parylene to coat surfaces evenly, including sharp points, deep crevices and hard to reach areas.
+The gaseous nature of the deposition process allows Parylene to coat surfaces evenly, including sharp points, deep crevices, and hard-to-reach areas.
 Parylene will not pull away from corners or edges and is entirely pinhole free.

 Advanced Coating can help you determine if Parylene is the best material choice for your application.